-The employer contribution rates effective July 1, 2019, through June 30, 2021, were set using the entry age normal actuarial cost method.
+The employer contribution rates effective June 30, 2022 were set using the entry age normal actuarial cost method.
 For the Tier One/Tier Two component of the PERS Defined Benefit Plan, this method produced an employer contribution rate consisting of (1) an amount for normal cost (the estimated amount necessary to finance benefits earned by the employees during the current service year), (2) an amount for the amortization of unfunded actuarial accrued liabilities, which are being amortized over a fixed period with new unfunded actuarial accrued liabilities being amortized over 20 years.